lexbailey/terminal.docm/readme.md

 ## Platform support

-Specficially only Windows 11 with "Microsoft Word for Microsoft 365"
+Specficially only Windows 11 or 10 with "Microsoft Word for Microsoft 365"

 Earlier windows versions will not work.
-(Okay windows 10 _might_ work, I haven't tried it, but vista and XP certainly won't, 8 is a very long shot)
+(Vista and XP certainly won't work, 8 is a long shot)

+(I've only tested this on Windows 11, but a friend with Windows 10 informs me that it does work there too)

 ## Installation